obreitwi/vim-sort-folds/README.md

 tedious.

 This little plugin solves that issue: It sorts a visually selected region while keeping closed folds intact.
-Since folds can be created in a variaty of ways, it is therefore straight-forward to sort arbitrary groups of text based on their first line.
+Since folds can be created in a variety of ways, it is therefore straight-forward to sort arbitrary groups of text based on their first line.